Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Theory

 Imagine a singly excited state in which one component of the excitation is more important than the others, such as for example the wave function in Table \ref{tab:example_wfn}.
 To start with, let us consider the largest configuration state function (CSF) within this wave function on its own before we get to worrying about the smaller components or the weak correlation details.
 We write this CSF as

 where the presence or absence of a bar on an index denotes opposite electron spin, and $h$ and $p$ are the indices corresponding to the ``hole'' and ``particle'' spatial orbitals that are singly occupied in this CSF.
-Adopting the terminology of extended single-reference CC, \cite{oliphant1991multireference} we will refer to $\ket{\psi_0}$ as our \textit{reference} (the major part of the state around which we will fill in the details), while we will refer to the Aufbau determinant $\ket{\phi_0}$ as the \textit{formal reference} (the state acted upon by $\exp(-\hat{S}^\dagger)\exp(\hat{T})$ in our ansatz definition).
+Adopting the terminology of the active-space-based CC methods, \cite{oliphant1991multireference} we will refer to $\ket{\psi_0}$ as our \textit{reference} (the major part of the state, Eq.\ (\ref{eqn: truncated esmf}), around which we will fill in the details), while we will refer to the Aufbau determinant $\ket{\phi_0}$ as the \textit{formal reference} (the state acted upon by $\exp(-\hat{S}^\dagger)\exp(\hat{T})$ in our ansatz definition in Eq.\ (\ref{eqn:ascc_general_ansatz})).
 By choosing our operator $\hat{S}$ as the single excitation that excites our formal reference to our reference (and whose adjoint de-excites the other way),

 we set ourselves up to achieve Aufbau suppression via excitation to and de-excitation from our reference CSF.
 In particular, if we initialize our $\hat{T}$ operator to the very simple singles and doubles form